nvsmith/webdev-resources/Git/git-cheatsheet.md

 # Scroll down  to the Pages section to view/modify any settings
 ```

-### Deploying React Apps On GitHub Pages
+### GitHub Pages & React

-See [Deploying a React App to GitHub Pages](https://github.com/gitname/react-gh-pages) for further details.

-1. Follow the usual steps to connect your local repo to GitHub.
-2.
+See the [React For GitHub Pages](../JavaScript/React/react-for-github-pages.md) guide to get static React applications running on GitHub.